Benjamin-Sturgeon/Benjamin-Sturgeon.github.io/content/projects/AlgorithmsAndDataStructures.md

 I completed a code review prior to implementing improvements to the project.
 The link to this code review is provided here: https://youtu.be/ULIRyS-XVs4

-This is the original form of my Weight Tracker Application:
+This is the original form of my Animal Shelter Dash Application:
 [Download the file](https://benjamin-sturgeon.github.io/projects/Animal_Shelter_Application_Original.zip)

 This is the improved version: